Frequently Asked Questions

 What is your refund/return policy?

 We are happy to offer you a full refund at any time before your order ships.
 All you have to do is ask.

-While we are happy to replace or repair defective keyboards under the terms of our one year limited warranty, we are unable to offer refunds for used keyboards.
+While we are happy to replace or repair defective keyboards under the terms of our one year limited warranty, we are unable to offer refunds for shipped keyboards.
 In particular, because we don’t sell refurbished keyboards, we aren’t able to accept returns on used keyboards just because the purchaser doesn’t like it.

 What is the warranty?